ShuklaGroup/Sodium_binding/README.md

 ## Figure_2
 - Figure_2A.py: python code to generate two dimentional free energy landscape as shown in Figure 2A
 - Figure_2B.py: python code to generate two dimentional free energy landscape as shown in Figure 2B
+- Visulazation states of CB1 and CB2 structures in orthosteric poses as shown in Figure 2C, 2D.

+## Figure_3
-- Representative VMD structures from different THC binding poses as shown in Figure 3C, 3D, and 3E.
+- Visulazation states of CB1 and CB2 structures in orthosteric poses as shown in Figure 3A, 3B.